droidthings/droidthings/README.md

 I ❤️ Andorid, Java and everything about web and mobile developement.

-IoT Enthusiast.
-Hands on experience in developing solutions for IoT environment using embedded systems and cloud integration
+Also, an IoT Enthusiast.
+Hands on experience in developing solutions for IoT environment using embedded systems along with cloud integration

-I currently work as AOSP engineer in https://www.elektrobit.com/
+I currently work as AOSP engineer @[Elektrobit](https://www.elektrobit.com/).

 ---